 In much social research, problems of scale largely related to scarcity.
 Where data was abundant, scale problems were handled by setting limits on data through sampling strategies, research methods and research designs that allowed social researchers to be more or less confident that their research covers the social field of interest (for instance, making sure that differences in age, gender, ethnicity, sexuality, nationality, education-level, or income are represented in the data; many of the chapters in a typical introductory statistics textbook for social science address these problems of scarcity and represetativeness).
 Selecting and sampling strategies seem to work differently in digital sociology as it encounters expanding textual environments where data scarcity is rarely an issue.
 The much discussed problem is how to cope with the vast amount of material.
 What's worse, textual environments such as social media are explicitly expansive.
 Their expansion is a material component of their mode of existence and they offer many different affordances for expansion.
 For instance, every Github repository has prominent web-buttons 'clone this' or 'fork me' that allow visitors or viewers of the repository to either copy the repository or make a new version of it under their own name.
 (By contrast, older-style code repositories such as SourceForge.com only allowed people to download copies of the code or software.)
 While the textual environment for online code repositories such as Github includes the many forms of text and graphic visible on Github webpages, it also includes the flows of data that these platforms generate for use by others.
 As millions of people interact even with mid-level platforms such as Github, their actions generate large volumes of data that can be streamed as time-stamped events.
 So, like many other social media platforms, Github publishes all of these individual time-stamped events to anyone who wants to use them.
 (While some users may pay to have their repositories and working practices remain invisible, very many do not.)
 The events are available more or less as they happen (through the Github API – application programmer interface) or in bulk through various archives (http://githubarchive.org; a mirror of the data is also published by Google as a demonstration of their 'BigQuery' cloud computing service).
-The data derived from people what do on social media is mixed in form.
-It includes when things were done (date-time), various free textual forms (descriptions, tags, titles, etc), structured text (links or URLs of associated webpages; names of associated organisations and groups; names of user), categorical attributes (on Github these are limited: the event type, and the programming languages used), and often a mathematically encoded summary of the result of actions that change the contents of the repository (in the case of Github, the hash digest of any new content or change to existing contents of the repository).
+The data derived from what people do on social media is mixed in form.
+It includes when things were done (date-time), various free textual forms (descriptions, tags, titles, etc), structured text (links or URLs of associated webpages; names of associated organisations and groups; names of users), categorical attributes (on Github these are limited: the event type, and the programming languages used), and often a mathematically encoded summary of the result of actions that change the contents of the repository (in the case of Github, the hash digest of any new content or change to existing contents of the repository).